JulianDroske/TimeSet/README.md

 # Codes

-Part of codes (SNTPClient.java) are copied from a post from stackoverflow, which I cannot remember the url of.
+Part of codes (SNTPClient.java) are copied from a post (i forgot the link...) from stackoverflow,

-It now uses ntp.aliyun.com as the default NTP server, defined at line 241 of SNTPClient.java
+It now uses ntp.aliyun.com as the default NTP server, defined at line 241 in SNTPClient.java

-Since I cannot find a way to set time properly with pure Java, I uses the "date" command inside busybox to do this job.
+Since I cannot find a way to set time properly with pure Java, I use "date" command inside busybox to do this job.

-Why i don't use the built-in "date"?
-Well, it will kill all user apps (on my device) after setting which is not suitable for sync.
+Why i didn't use the built-in "date"?
+Well, it would kill all user apps (on that device) after setting, which is not suitable for sync.

 ***